pderichai/pderichai.github.io/_posts/2020-05-26-managing-your-dotfiles-with-git-and-make.md

 ---

-At some point I realized I was putting in an awful amount of work customizing my development environment while not being easily able to easily deploy it anywhere else.
+At some point I realized I was putting in an awful amount of work customizing my development environment while not being able to easily deploy it anywhere else.
 I wanted to:

 1. Track changes to my dotfiles.
 2. Backup my dotfiles.